 Certified, professional chimney sweeps like Chimney Pro know that swifts are protected under the Migratory Bird Treaty Act, which protects this species and many more.
 Violating the act by knowingly destroying the birds or nests containing eggs can result in a fine or penalty.
 Capping your chimney prevents nesting as well as perching.
 With so many newer homes being built with smaller metal flue pipes as opposed to clay liners, animals and birds can’t properly grip the metal and could plunge into the fireplace.
 This is a whole other type of situation that you don’t want to deal with as a homeowner!

 Chimney swifts aren’t the only animals that can invade your chimney for solace from the elements and predators.
 Bats, too, can take up residence, as chimneys resemble caves in many ways.
 While bats won’t hurt you if left alone, they can cause health problems from their guano.
 Never start a fire in your fireplace if you suspect bats are up there.
 This will only serve to scare them and drive them down the chimney and into your home.
 Again, capping and netting will prevent bats from getting in there in the first place, but if it’s too late and you already notice these critters, call in a chimney sweep for removal.
 Same goes for squirrels, mice, and other critters that may find their way into your chimney.
 Attempting to drive them out on your own could result in injury and potential for more damage when the critters feel they have no other choice but to invade the living space to protect themselves.

-If you have bats in the chimney, a bird in the fireplace or any other type of animals in the chimney, call the professionals at Chimney Pro in Jasper GA for an effective, humane solution.
+If you have bats in the chimney, a bird in the fireplace or any other type of animals in the chimney, call the professionals at Chimney Pro for an effective, humane solution.
 We service all of Northwest Georgia, including Rockmart GA, Dalton GA, and Waleska GA.
 Give us a call at (256) 845-9814 or fill out our convenient online contact form.